dordep19/podcast-highlights/README.md

 uvicorn server:app --reload
 ```

-NLP tasks are executed using Spacy's pipeline for the English language that has been trained on written text (blogs, news, comments).
+NLP tasks are executed using spaCy's pipeline for the English language that has been trained on written text (blogs, news, comments).

 ```
 python3 -m spacy download en_core_web_lg